mo1ein/jobname/src/snapp/snapp_market_pro.md

 - Tell me about yourself.

-- When your study finished?
+- When will you be graduatd?

 - What is your plan after you finished university?

-- HR said we have live coding or not? no.
+- HR asked weather we're having a live coding or not? no.

-- Why you choosed go?
+- Why did you choose go?

 - After the interview, what position do you think you want?

 - Microservices vs monolotic

-- How fix latency in microservices?
+- How do you fix latency in microservices?

-- What lesson did you like in college?
+- What subject did you like in college?

 - What angle do the clock hands make at 3:15?